-- · Understand and apply the key theories and concepts related to portfolio management - · Assess the different types of portfolios that are commonly managed - Evaluate information on the financial market to measure risks and describe how these risks can be effectively managed - Understand the valuation process and apply valuation techniques to a portfolio - Describe industry benchmarks used for portfolio management
+- Explain the assumptions of standard models of portfolio management. - · Assess the different types of portfolios that are commonly managed - · Evaluate information on the financial market to measure risks and describe how these risks can be effectively managed

+- \cdot Understand the valuation process and apply valuation techniques to a portfolio - Describe industry benchmarks used for portfolio management - Work collaboratively to complete a task.